llord1/llord1.github.io/_posts/core-samples/2020-11-14-CurrentTasks.md

 #### Current tasks:

-* Note the differences between linguistics, computational linguistics, digital humanities, and data science.
+* ~~NLP video by Alice Zhao~~

-* Look into recommended NLP textbooks
+* ~~Look into recommended NLP textbooks~~: can still look into more

-* Review more dissertations on NLP
+* ~~Review some dissertations on NLP:~~ can still look into more

-* Review more publications related to NLP:
+* Review Sentiment Analysis videos by Pennebaker

 - Explore well-known and recent NLP articles, and read the articles recommended by John

 - Summarize NLP articles for core concepts and models

+* ~~Review some publications related to NLP:~~ can still look into more

 * Update conference/publication plan (data science and linguistics conferences).

-* NLP video by Alice Zhao

-* Review Sentiment Analysis videos by Pennebaker
+* Note the differences between linguistics, computational linguistics, digital humanities, and data science.

 * Compare to other existing sentiment analysis software/ tools